waynelinks/webdock/Documentation/Getting-started.md

 and write something own.
 If you don't know how to start see [this readme template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).

+Feel free to modify existing documentation.

-### Building processes
+### Delivery processes

-Fill in following makefile targets to determine your codebase building processes:
+Fill in following Makefile targets to determine your codebase building processes:

 - `backend.build-assets.dev`
 - `backend.build-assets.prod`
 - `frontend.build-assets.dev`
 - `frontend.build-assets.prod`

+You should also fill in these targets :)

+- `backend.run-tests`
+- `frontend.run-tests`